Showing posts with label Condiment. Show all posts

 Thick, soft, creamy and spreadable, this curd is a perfect balance of tangy and sweet.
 I use it to fill tarts, cakes, and eclairs.
 I serve it with cakes, scones, and cookies.
 I also fold it into whipped cream, ice cream, and yogurt.
 I even eat it by the spoonful when no one is looking ☺.

-Other than the Meyer lemons, the ingredients are basic and you probably have them on hand; butter, sugar, and eggs.
+Other than the Meyer lemons, the ingredients are basic, and you probably have them on hand: butter, sugar, and eggs.
 The technique, however, is the key ingredient to the recipe.
-Rushing a curd over too high of a heat will cause the eggs to scramble.
-Stick to a slow and slow game plan and you will be lusciously rewarded for your patience.
+Rushing a curd over too high a heat will cause the eggs to scramble.
+Stick to a slow and steady game plan, and you will be lusciously rewarded for your patience.

 3/22/2012